realh/roxterm/README.md

 directory with your language code as its basename.

 The .pot file for these translations is `messages.pot`.
-It can be regenerated with the `pot` make/ninja target:
+It can be generated with the `pot` make/ninja target:

 ```
 make -C build pot